renpy/renpy/sphinx/source/gui.rst

 Borders
 -------

-There are a number of GUI components—such as buttons and bars—that use scalable backgrounds configured using Border objects.
+There are a number of GUI components â€“ such as buttons and bars â€“ that use scalable backgrounds configured using Border objects.
 Before discussing, how to customize buttons and bars, we'll first describe how this works.

 Borders are given to the :func:`Frame` displayable.
-A Frame takes an image, and divides it into nine parts—the four corners, the four sides, and the center.
+A Frame takes an image, and divides it into nine parts â€“ the four corners, the four sides, and the center.
 The corners always remain the same size, the left and right sides are stretched vertically, the top and bottom sides are stretched horizontally, and the center is stretched in both directions.